m4st3rP/SpiritTools/README.md

 You need the jar file and the JSON folder in the same directory.

-You also need atleat the JDK11 with JavaFX 11 (e.g. this bundle https://bell-sw.com/pages/java-11.0.3/ ).
+You also need atleast the JDK11 with JavaFX 11 (e.g. this bundle https://bell-sw.com/pages/java-11.0.3/ ).